sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Scheduler Statistics
 ++++++++++++++

-The admin user can view total list of Scheduled jobs.
+The admin user can view the statistics of the Scheduled Jobs.

 .. figure:: ../../_assets/security/admin_user/admin_scheduler_statistics.PNG
    :alt: security